c-alpha/bank2datev/Readme.md

 macOS](https://www.application-systems.de/bankx/), and converts them to the same [DATEV ASCII-Weiterverarbeitungsdatei](https://apps.datev.de/help-center/documents/9226961) format for further processing.
-The Bank X app can export transactions in various formats
+The Bank X app can export transactions in various formats. `bx2datev` reads files exported as "komplette Buchungen" from Bank X, since in this format Bank X exports the most information for each transaction.

 You can either run the AWK script manually: